There are many social housing options available through your local authority. Details about some of these options are available below.

 - Housing for people with disabilities, including mental health issues, and

-- Homeless accommodation.
+- Homeless accommodation

 Some AHBs deal primarily with general housing provision, while others have a more specialised role.
+Some AHBs operate their allocations system through the local authorities, while some have their own system for allocating housing.

-Approved housing bodies provide accommodation through:
+Approved Housing Bodies provide accommodation through:

 - New build,